-In previous work, Breazeal and Scassellati [1998] presented how the design of Kismet's motivation and behavior systems enable it to socially interact with a human while regulating the intensity of the interaction via expressive displays.
+In previous work, Breazeal and Scassellati [2000] presented how the design of Kismet's motivation and behavior systems (modeled after theories of Lorenz [1973]) enable it to socially interact with a human while regulating the intensity of the interaction via expressive displays.
 For the purposes of this paper, we present only those aspects of these systems which bias the robot's attention (see Figure 3).